slee500/ie420-sp18/README.md

 # IE 420 Financial Engineering Project
+1. Edit parameters in `project.cpp`.
-1. To compile, run `sh run.sh`.
-You will need a Linux shell or Bash for Windows.
+2. To compile, type `make`.
+You will need a Linux shell or Ubuntu for Windows.
-2. Edit parameters in `project.cpp`.
+3. Run the program by typing `./project_out`.